 where $F \in \mathbb{R}^{n_x \times n_x}$ is a state transition matrix, $H \in \mathbb{R}^{n_z \times n_x}$ is a measurement matrix, $Q\in \mathbb{S}_{n_x}^{++}$ and $R\in \mathbb{S}_{n_z}^{++}$ are the covariance matrices of the process noise and measurement noise, respectively, and $\mathbb{S}_{d}^{++}$ denotes the space of positive definite matrices of size $d\times d$.

-For linear and Gaussian models \eqref{eq:linear_gaussian_model} we present three alternatives for the state sequence density.
-In what follows, $m_{k|k}^{[a]}$ and $P_{k|k}^{[a]}$ denote the parts of the mean vector and the covariance matrix for time step $a$, and $P_{k|k}^{[\timeseq{a}{b},\timeseq{c}{d}]}$ denotes the part the covariance matrix with rows for time steps $a$ to $b$ and columns for time steps $c$ to $d$.
+For linear and Gaussian models \eqref{eq:linear_gaussian_model} we present three representations of the state sequence density.
+Let $m_{k|k}^{[a]}$ and $P_{k|k}^{[a]}$ be the parts of the mean and the covariance matrix for time step $a$.
+Let $P_{k|k}^{[\timeseq{a}{b},\timeseq{c}{d}]}$ denote the part of the covariance matrix with rows for time steps $a$ to $b$ and columns for time steps $c$ to $d$.
 The predictions and updates can be generalised to non-linear models by linearization \cite{Sarkka:2013,reustice-2006b}.